jirrian/itp-blog/_posts/2018-12-11-Final-Anime-Filter.md

 I want people to upload a photo and then be able to download it.
 I would also like them to be able to choose between different styles.

+One issue I thought of is that this model probably won't work well for people with darker skin tones.
+This is a similar issue that the Meitu app had too.
+Maybe I will need to use a different type of style transfer or experiment with parameters so that the colors of the style are not applied as strongly.

 [link to github repo](https://github.com/jirrian/anime_filter) [try the demo here](http://blog.jzhong.today/anime_filter/)